AllCoinLab/ALLCOINLAB/README.md

 But doesn't matter.
 I learn REALLY FAST :)

 # I have invented
+All of these features are WORKING in the UpFinity Project

 ## Sell Recovery Algorithm
 All Buyback systems are INCOMPLETE due to below issues:
 1. Buyback happens BEFORE the sell